HGCNY participates in the Wild for Monarchs program created by Wild Ones, our parent organization.

 Here are some of our activities:

-- We distribute the Wild for Monarchs brochure (an excellent brochure!)
+- We distribute the Wild for Monarchs brochure (an excellent brochure!) and other resources.

 - We give presentations about how to create a Monarch Waystation.